UsmonBarfakov/plinor_xml/README.md

 # PHP XML validator

 Test project from LLC "Plinor".
-I tried to follow SOLID pattern/
+I tried to follow the SOLID pattern and PSR-4 requirements.

 ## Linter status